FF:ISKB65 Group of Experts - Course Information

 - 2/0/0.
 4 credit(s).
 Type of Completion: k (colloquium).

 Bc.
 Kristýna Šoukalová (assistant)

 Mgr.
 Zbyněk Tajovský (assistant)

 - PhDr.
 Petr Škyřík, Ph.D.

-Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Department of Information and Library Studies - Faculty of Arts

 Contact Person: Mgr.
 Alice Lukavská

-Supplier department: Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Supplier department: Department of Information and Library Studies - Faculty of Arts

 - Thu 16:00–17:40 B2.13

 - Interest in current situation in the LIS and willingness to communicate with the lecturers.